RomanistHere/Measureland/src/markdown/posts/en/community-launch.md

 #### Reasons

 To make decisions together.
 To share our thoughts on what's going on and get feedback.
 To make it easier to access how-to-be-involved information.
-Community is our driving force.
+Community is our driving force - it should have a dedicated page!

 #### Current

-Right now the page contains only most basic information, though it already allows you to easily submit your ideas or upvote some tasks you want us to focus on.
+Right now the page contains only the most basic information, though it already allows you to easily submit your ideas or upvote some tasks you want us to focus on.
 And it's only the beginning.

 #### Future

-There are no certain plans.
-We can add some discussions à la forum or the news/posts feed.
-Or we can add a place, where real-estate related spokesmen will answer daily questions from our users.
-Probably we'll be able to integrate community page deeper into the project or something else.
-We have a lot of possibilities.
+There aren't any specific plans.
+We can add some discussions in the form of a forum or posts feed.
+We can add a place, where real-estate related spokesmen will answer daily questions from our users.
+Probably we'll be able to integrate the community page deeper into the project itself.
+There are a lot of ideas, we'll see how it goes.

 So if you wanted to influence what we do here - we would be more than happy.
-We'll try to make it more comfortable to participate in it from our side.
-For now that's it, visit us again, see ya.
+From our side, we'll do our best to make it more comfortable for everyone.
+For now that's it, see ya.